-Consider a sequence $(R_n)_{n\ge 1}$ of distributions on $\R\times \R$ converging weakly to a distribution $R$.
+\begin{Lemma} Consider a sequence $(R_n)_{n\ge 1}$ of distributions on $\R\times \R$ converging weakly to a distribution $R$.
 Suppose that each $R_n$ satisfies the conditions of Theorem~\ref{Thm:Kernel.st} or even of Theorem~\ref{Thm:Kernel.lr}.
-Then the limit $R$ satisfies the same conditions too.
-This follows from condition~(ii) in both theorems, if we chose $D$ to be the set of all $y \in \R$ such that $P(\{y\}) = Q(\{y\}) = 0$.
+Then the limit $R$ satisfies the same conditions too. \end{Lemma}

+This lemma follows from condition~(ii) in both theorems, if we chose $D$ to be the set of all $y \in \R$ such that $P(\{y\}) = Q(\{y\}) = 0$.
 The question is whether and in what sense the corresponding stochastic kernel $K_n$ for $R_n$ described in condition~(iii) converges to the stochastic kernel $K$ for $R$.

 Specifically, we consider conditional quantiles of $K_n(x,\cdot)$.
 For $\beta \in (0,1)$, let $q_n(\beta \,|\,x)$ be some real number $y$ such that

 Since the kernel $K(x,\cdot)$ of the limiting distribution $R$ is not necessarily unique for all $x \in \XX$, we consider the extremal kernels $\Kw$ and $\Ke$ introduced in the proof of Theorem~\ref{Thm:TP2} and the corresponding minimal and maximal $\beta$-quantiles, respectively, that is,